Teaching Kids About Giving Back

 Once your child has an understanding of what it means to give back, you can begin to explain the different ways to do so.
 Here are a few of the most common ways to get involved in your local communities and organizations:

 When it comes to giving back, volunteering is typically one of the first things that comes to mind – and for good reason.
 Offering help without compensation has uplifted communities for centuries and is undeniably one of the best ways to get involved through sharing your time and skillset.
-Whether it’s at a homeless shelter or charitable organization, giving back to the community is an important lesson for every kid.
+Whether it’s at a homeless shelter or charitable organization, giving back to the community is an important lesson and gratitude practice for kids.

 Volunteer opportunities look different depending on where you decide to donate your time, however, once you have an idea of where your child would like to volunteer, you can get into contact with the organization and see how and when to get started.
 There are also plenty of options to volunteer from home, if you choose to play it safe during COVID-19.